microsoft/windows-container-tools/LogMonitor/docs/README.md

 ## Logs Customization

 ### Description
 By default, log monitor's logs will be displayed in JSON format.
-However, a user has the flexibility to configure the logs in XML format or their own custom defined format.
+However, a user has the flexibility to configure the logs to be displayed in either `XML` format or their own `custom` defined format.

-To define the log format, add a new field 'logFormat' and specify it as either `XML`, `JSON` or `Custom` (the field value is case-insensitive)
+To "specify the log format to be used, a user will need to add a new field 'logFormat' in the config file and specify it's value as either `XML`, `JSON` or `Custom` <em>(the field value is case-insensitive)</em>
-For the `Custom` log format, the user can specify the custom log format at source type level.
+<br> For the `JSON` and `XML` log formats, no additional configurations are needed.
+However, for the `Custom` log format, a user needs to specify the custom log format at the source type level.

 ### Custom Log Format Pattern Layout
-To ensure the different fields values you want to display appear in the customized log outputs, ensure to enclose the field names with the percentage sign (%) and the field names specified match with the correct field names for the different log sources.
+To ensure the different fields values you want to display appear in the customized log outputs, ensure to enclose the field names with the percentage sign (%) and the field names specified match the correct field names for the specific log sources.

 `For example: %Message%, [%TimeStamp%]`

-Different logs source types have different field names:
+Different logs source types have different field names:<br>
-Event Logs Fields
-For event logs the following fields can be used:
+<strong>Event Logs:</strong>
   - `Source`: This is the source of the log. i.e ‘EventLog’ to differentiate the sources of the different logs being streamed in the console.
   - `TimeStamp`: The time the event was logged
   - `EventID`: The event Id
   - `Severity`: label that indicate the severity or urgency of a log entry
   - `Message`: The event message

-ETW Logs Fields
-For ETW logs the following fields can be used:
+<strong>ETW Logs:</strong>
   - `Source`: Log source (Event Log)
   - `TimeStamp`: The time the event was logged
   - `Severity`: label that indicate the severity or urgency of a log entry